theNizo/installMicroG/README.md

 I recommend Aurora, as it's looking better than Yalp (or even PlayStore) and has one or two features more.

 **Note:** Google might not like those apps.
 You're responsible if something happens to your Google Account.
 Happily no one has heard of a terminated account.

+## My way (pretty straightforward and easy to understand)
+You can get every app you need to install from F-Droid.
+This is what we're doing.
+1. Install Signature Spoofing Checker from F-Droid and run it
+2. If it says disabled, flash [NanoDroid-Patcher](https://github.com/Nanolx/NanoDroid)
+3. Add the repo [microg.org/fdroid/repo](https://microg.org/fdroid/repo?fingerprint=9BD06727E62796C0130EB6DAB39B73157451582CBD138E86C468ACC395D14165) to F-Droid
+4. Update Repositories
+5. Install MicroG Services Core (gms)
+6. Install FakeStore
+7. Open microG settings
+	1. Allow missing permissions
+	2. In Self-Check d, try to enable as much points under "Signature spoofing support" as possible.
+	3. If "System spoofs Signature" and the two "has correct signature" points in "installed packages" are checked, everthing's fine
+8. Reboot
+9. Install Aurora Store
+10. **Done**

 ## Known Problems